 Euro is the official currency in Spain.
 There are coins of 1, 2, 5,10 20 y 50 cents, 1 and 2 Euros.
 And notes of 5, 10, 20, 50, 100, 200, y 500 Euros.

 MONEY EXCHANGE: The easiest place where to change money is the Airport.
 Nevertheless, the rates can not be convenient.
-You will find currency exchange offices in the main Galician cities.
+You will find currency exchange offices in the main Galician cities: Vigo, Santiago de Compostela, A Coruña.
 They may not exchange every currency, but rates are usually better.
 Banks are not an option, as they require a current account to exchange money.

-ATMs: There are many in the big cities.
-In some towns you can also find them, but, it could be a real challenge to find one in a small town (-700 people).
-Be prepared.
+ATMs: There are many in the big cities, and in bigger towns you can also find them.
+However, it could be a real challenge to find one in a small town (-700 people).

 VAT REFUND: available only for abroad EU residents.
 Each invoice must be superior to 90,15€, and you should ask for a special invoice, which not all shops have.
 Then you have to finish the procedure at the Airport, before flying back home.
 More details here.